1Where is Ghostlight Theater Camp?

 14Is there a safe place to put my valuables while I am at camp?

-We can lock some small valuables in the camp safe (for example your passport if you need to travel with it.)
+Counselors and staff have access to private lockers.
 We do not recommend bringing non-essential valuables to camp with you and we cannot accept any responsibility for your valuables.

 15If I take medicine, where do I keep it safely?

 For the campers’ safety, no medications may be kept in cabins.
-Medications, including over-the-counter medications, are stored in the Health Center.
+Medications, including over-the-counter medications, are stored in the Health Center or in private lockers or cabins.
 Epi-pens and inhalers may be stored in your cabin.
 Medications will be available to you to take when prescribed.
 Non-cabin staff may keep medications in their private residences.

 16What is the weather like at camp?